 Trendy Summer Colors to Incorporate in Your Home

 When many people think of summer, they think of warm, sandy beaches, picnics with the family on bright, green grass, trips to the park or baseball field, or simply laying back and soaking up those warm summer rays of sunshine.
-Summertime often evokes a special feeling of adventure or warmth, and as as such is a popular theme to replicate in one’s own home for year-round enjoyment.
+Summertime often evokes a special feeling of adventure or warmth, and as such is a popular theme to replicate in one’s own home for year-round enjoyment.

-If you would like to create a feeling of “summer” in your home, there’s some general guidelines you can follow.
+If you would like to create a feeling of “summer” in your home, there are some general guidelines you can follow.
 Go for a light, airy feel by reducing clutter and avoiding oversized furniture.
 Brighter shades on walls and lightly colored ceiling help open up a room.
 White trim can also frame a room nicely and brighten up a space.
 Darker shades can find their homes in furniture and accent pieces, though be careful that darkly colored furniture doesn’t overwhelm the space.

 Many of these colors work best as accent pieces against neutral or complimentary walls, though multiple bolder tropicals can be mixed in an eclectic palette.
 Almost all of these colors do well either as solids or as part of patterns.
 If combining colors, use ones that are at the same level of intensity or saturation, so that none of them overwhelm the others.